JachymT/a-level-cs-blog/Computer Systems/1.3/1.3.3/Notes.md

 Authentication in a network is basically user access levels.
 Require a username and password to log on, with multiple redentials (normal, admin).
 Done through the use of Smart cards and biometrics (fingerprints).

 ### Malicous software
-Worms are stand alone and self replicating.
+Worms are self executing and self replicating.

-Viruses infect other programs or data files with the users help.
+Viruses are self executing and infect other programs or data files with the users help.

+A Trojan requires user help to install and cannot self-replicate.

 ### Prevention
 - 4 things above